Edit this page

 .

-Apart from publishing your module to npm, there are other ways to use it in your project:
+Apart from publishing your module to npm, you can use it in your project in the following ways:

 npm pack

-and install it directly in your project by running npm install /path/to/tarball
+to create a tarball of your module, then install it in your project by running npm install /path/to/tarball

 -